CarveTheFuture/TrendsInEnergyDevelopmentAndHealth/readme.md

 # Health, Nutrition and Economic Trends.

-## The world is a different place than it was 40 years ago!
+## What concerns arise as the world becomes more developed?

 Over the course of time, lifestyles have been stable for most cultures.
 However, in the last 40 years, with the advent of globalization, the pace of change has quickened across the globe.